IUS-CS/project-dsavy/doc/sprint3.md

     * Improving animation to the stack
     * Adding full animation to the linked list
     * Updating the about page
-    * Added more unit tests
+    * Adding more unit tests

   Here are screenshots of what we did: